-I grew up in a mixed race, multi religious, mixed ability, working class family, and have been exploring the intersections of identities, relationships, and communities ever since.
-I have a master's degree in theological studies from Harvard University, and extensive graduate training in mental health counseling.
-I've done specialized coursework in Buddhist Psychology and Gestalt Therapy, taught mindfulness classes in Washington State prisons, assisted in DBT (dialectical behavioral therapy) classes, and have been seeing clients in a private counseling/coaching practice since 2011.
-My 2016 degree in Psychology from Saybrook University/LIOS brings a systems perspective-- examining the interlocking networks of families and systems in which we play a variety of roles-- as well as a budding interest in depth psychology: the possibilities present in myth and dreamwork.
-Since then, I have been trained in Emotionally Focused Therapy for Couples.
+I grew up in a multicultural, multi-religious, inter-abled, working class family, and have been exploring the intersections of identities, relationships, and communities ever since.
+I have a master's degree in theological studies from Harvard University, and a master's in counseling psychology from Saybrook University/Leadership Institute of Seattle.
+I've done specialized coursework in Buddhist Psychology and Gestalt Therapy, am trained and supervised in Emotionally Focused Therapy for Couples as well as AEDP (Accelerated Experiential Dynamic Psychotherapy) for individuals.
+I've led mindfulness groups in Washington State prisons and community clinics, and have been seeing clients in a private counseling/coaching practice since 2011.
+I'm a licensed marriage and family therapist (LMFT) in the state of Washington and Massachusetts.